Date & time

 The summer’s fires, bringing with them public attention focussed on the enormous ecological destruction, have changed the context for this review dramatically.
 For the first time, bushfires in Australia have been seen not as a “natural disaster” impacting on humans, but as a human-caused catastrophe with disastrous consequences for the wildlife and the natural world – consequences which will inevitably rebound on human society.

-This seminar, featuring visiting fellow Tim Hollo, post-doctoral fellow Dr Virginia Marshall, Dr Helen Taylor from the Centre for Social Research and Methods and Stephanie Booker, will discuss the review as an opportunity to recast environmental protection laws in Australia.
+This seminar, featuring visiting fellow Tim Hollo, post-doctoral fellow Dr Virginia Marshall, Dr Helen Taylor from the Centre for Social Research and Methods, and other speakers to be confirmed, will discuss the review as an opportunity to recast environmental protection laws in Australia.
 It will traverse issues such as Rights of Nature, ecocide, Earth-centred governance, Indigenous environmental management, and more, in the context of the urgent need to protect and restore remaining ecosystems.

 About the speakers